Six Flags Atlantis was a water park occupying several prime acres of real estate at the intersection of I-95 and

 Bally's, then the parent company of Six Flags, purchased at

-least part of the park and it finally opened in (about) 1982 as "Six Flags Atlantis".
+least part of the park and it finally opened in 1983 as "Six Flags Atlantis".*

 The park facilities included a seven-story slide tower, a lake with water-skiing shows, a wave pool,